×

 When we asked people what advice they would give someone preparing to move to Port Douglas, they said:

 "Port Douglas is a small town in Queensland, Australia, known for its beach resorts, proximity to the Great Barrier Reef, and a relaxed lifestyle.
 Before moving to Port Douglas, expats should know that the cost of living can be quite high, especially when it comes to housing and dining out.
 The town is quite small, so while it offers a close-knit community feel, it may lack some of the amenities and services found in larger cities.
 The climate in Port Douglas is tropical, with hot and humid summers and mild winters.
 It's important to be prepared for this, as well as for the possibility of cyclones during the wet season.
 Despite its size, Port Douglas has a vibrant tourism industry, which means that it can get quite busy during peak tourist season.
 Healthcare in Australia is of a high standard, and Port Douglas has a hospital and several medical centres.
 However, for more serious conditions, you may need to travel to larger cities.
 Public transportation is limited, so having a car is almost essential for getting around.
 English is the primary language spoken in Port Douglas, but due to its popularity with tourists, it's not uncommon to hear a variety of languages.
 The town has a laid-back, friendly vibe, and locals are generally welcoming to newcomers.
 However, it's always a good idea to learn about local customs and etiquette.
 The job market in Port Douglas is largely centered around tourism, with many opportunities in hospitality, retail, and tour operations.
 However, these jobs can be seasonal and may not offer the same level of stability as roles in other industries.
 Finally, it's worth noting that Australia has strict quarantine laws to protect its unique ecosystem.
-This means that bringing certain items into the country, including some types of food, plant material, and animal products, is prohibited or restricted," explained one expat living in Port Douglas, Australia.
+This means that bringing certain items into the country, including some types of food, plant material, and animal products, is prohibited or restricted," said one expat in Port Douglas.

 How do I find a place to live in Port Douglas?